rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 Let's go through the new resolver function for the login step by step.
-As arguments the resolver has access to the input arguments from the GraphQL mutation (login, password) and the context (models, secret).
+As arguments, the resolver has access to the input arguments from the GraphQL mutation (login, password) and the context (models, secret).
 When a user tries to sign in to your application, the login, which can be either the unique username or unique email, is taken to retrieve a user from the database.
-If there is no user, the application should throw a error which can be used in the client application to show an error for the login form.
+If there is no user, the application throws an error that can be used in the client application to notify the user.
 If there is an user, the user's password is validated.
-You will see this method on the user model in a moment.
-If the password is not valid, the application throws an error again for the client application.
-If the password is valid, the `signIn` mutation returns a token again (identical to the `signUp` mutation).
-So after all, the client application either performs a successful login or shows an error message for either the invalid credentials, because no user by username or email is found in the database, or the invalid password.
-In addition, you can see specific Apollo Server Errors which can be used over generic JavaScript Error classes.
+You will see this method on the user model in the next example.
+If the password is not valid, the application throws an error to the client application.
+If the password is valid, the `signIn` mutation returns a token identical to the `signUp` mutation.
+The client application either performs a successful login or shows an error message for invalid credentials.
+You can also see specific Apollo Server Errors used over generic JavaScript Error classes.

-Last but not least, what about the `validatePassword()` method on the user instance?
-Let's implement it in the *src/models/user.js* file, because that's where all the model methods for the user can be implemented (same as the `findByLogin()` method):
+Next, we want to implement the `validatePassword()` method on the user instance.
+Place it in the *src/models/user.js* file, because that's where all the model methods for the user are stored, same as the `findByLogin()` method.

 {{< highlight javascript "hl_lines=29 30 31" >}}
 import bcrypt from 'bcrypt';